 A few months before, I was starting to feel “fat”.
 15 years old (2007)

-It was one of the worst years of my life, I can’t even begin to describe what a miserable situation it is.
+Those were one of the worst years of my life, I can’t even begin to describe what a miserable situation it is.
 My relationship with my mom and my family was terrible, always fighting since she was constantly pushing me into eating more and there I was throwing food away as much as I could.